akaes/Essenvergesser/readme_en.md

 ##TASK:
-Reminder to some people, which daily forget to go to lunch Täglich gegen 12:00 Uhr soll automatisch ein Tweet abgesendet werden, der mit unterschiedlichen Texten an das Mittagessen erinnert.
+Reminder to some people, which daily forget to go to lunch

 ##REALISATION:
-Python-script sends daily at 12:00 o'clock a short-message (tweet) with different text via Twitter-API.
+Python-script sends daily at 12:00 a short-message (tweet) with different text via Twitter-API.

 ##REQUIREMENTS:
 * a functional twitter-account